up

 INTRODUCTION

-The purpose of this section is to describe the community input process coordinated through the Citizens Advisory Boards and present demographic data for each of the five Regional Services Center service areas.
+The purpose of this section is to describe the community input process coordinated through the Citizens Advisory Boards (CABs) and present demographic data for each of the five Regional Services areas.
 The community input process makes it easier for residents to focus on regional issues in the proposed Capital Improvements Program (CIP).
 The preparation of this section completes several months of consulting the citizens of the various communities within Montgomery County.

 The consultation process included the following steps: